 No fish passage facilities were required when the diversion dam was constructed.
 The dam obstructs access to approximately 16 miles of river and tributary stream habitat for three anadromous Endangered Species Act-listed Puget Sound species: Chinook salmon, Steelhead and Bull Trout, as well as other native resident fish species.

 In 2000, the City was approached by the Nooksack Indian Tribe and Lummi Nation who offered to work together to restore fish passage at the Middle Fork diversion dam.
 Since signing a formal partnership agreement with the tribes and the Washington Department of Fish and Wildlife (the WRIA 1 Fisheries Co-Managers) in 2002, the City and its project partners have considered several options for a project that would provide fish passage and maintain the City’s ability to divert water for municipal water supply needs.
 These initial efforts led to the completion of project studies and evaluation of various design alternatives.
 In 2017, the project was re-initiated when American Rivers joined the effort as a formal partner, with funding provided by Paul G. Allen Family Foundation for project management and coordination, as well as design and construction funding match.
-Construction began in early 2020.
-The dam will be removed in summer 2020.
-The dam removal will restore fish passage and “the spiritual power and beauty in the eyes of the Nooksack Indian Tribe”.1
+Project construction began in 2020 with the removal of the dam.
+The dam removal restores fish passage and “the spiritual power and beauty in the eyes of the Nooksack Indian Tribe”.1 All project elements were complete in 2022.

 1The spiritual significance of the Nooksack River watershed to the Nooksack Indian Tribe, as well as an in-depth look at the history of the Middle Fork Diversion Dam, is further explored in this historical essay that was commissioned as part of the Middle Fork Nooksack River Fish Passage Project.